donngas/trendtracer/README.md

 - Downloads top articles from selected sources via NewsAPI within free tier quota.
 - Classifies news category and extracts keywords for each article with BERT models.
 - Presents results as a co-occurence network for each category.
-- Relative weight(importance) for each keyword and each connection(edge) is calculated and visually reflected.
+- Relative weight(importance) for each keyword & each connection(edge) is calculated and visually reflected.

 ## Side notes
 - Utilizes Intel NPU if the device supports it.